Applied Research Methods in Health Sciences

 Courses in this learning track address the ways in which health-related research is conducted, with the inclination for advancing critical-reasoning skills.
 Courses that comprise this learning track will introduce fundamental skills involved in research methodology determination and statistical analysis of data.
 Students will have the opportunity to build mixed methods research designs as well as learn to navigate the process of literature review and experimental design.
 Some courses hone in on discipline-specific research methodologies as well, allowing for application of experimental design to particular fields.

-This track requires students to take a total of 5 courses; 4 Required and 1 Additional
+This track requires students to take a total of 7 courses.

 MICR 290, Antibiotic Resistance Lab : This immersive laboratory course is designed to give students the opportunity to develop basic research skills, learning about important microbiological and biochemical research techniques and applying them to the study of antibiotic resistance.

 BMED 390 Integrative Laboratory Studies is a two-week intensive multidisciplinary laboratory course conducted in-person on the Queen’s University campus in Kingston, Ontario.

 PHGY 290 Investigation of Human Physiological Responses is designed to enable students to advance their critical thinking and practical laboratory skills through collaborative experimentation.
 In an integrative laboratory experience, groups of students will learn to investigate how various stimuli impact human physiological responses.

 LISC 391 Integrated Life Sciences Laboratory II is an intermediate laboratory course on the Physiology and Pharmacology of Cardiorespiratory Sciences and Neuroscience.
 Students develop skills to acquire and evaluate data and methods.
 Critical thinking skills are used for the development of arguments, assumptions, and information required to evaluate concepts and hypotheses.